-The View I/O Slots Sub-Menu displays three System Settings, all of which are not editable.
+The View I/O Slots Sub-Menu displays three System Settings, none of which may be edited.

-Internal to the XL4 OCS, there is a CPU board, and up to two installed modules.
-Model XE100 has no installed I/O or COM modules.
+Internal to the XL7 OCS, there is a CPU board, and up to two installed modules.
+Model 0 has no installed I/O or COM modules.
 All other models have an I/O module and can have a user-installed COM module.